brantondemoss/brantondemoss.github.io/writing/garden/index.md

 In their recent paper, *Sparks of Artificial General Intelligence: Early experiments with GPT-4* researchers at Microsoft report that GPT-4 “can solve novel and difficult tasks that span mathematics, coding, vision, medicine, law, psychology and more”, and that “in all of these tasks, [its] performance is strikingly close to human-level”.[^3]
 Quantum computing researcher Scott Aaronson, who worked at OpenAI for the last year, recently reported that GPT-4 passed his latest Quantum Computing class’s final exam.[^4]

-While GPT-4 is incredibly capable, it still lacks some key skills.
+While GPT-4 is highly capable, it still lacks some key skills.
 In an incredible instance of irony, the first AIs we have that are close to human performance in language tasks are surprisingly poor at calculation and precise reasoning!
 Aaronson reports that GPT actually did better on conceptual questions than ones requiring long chains of precise reasoning.
 To remedy this, researchers have started working on adapting language models like GPT-4 to use external tools,[^10] and OpenAI has recently announced plugins for ChatGPT,[^11] which let it call internet APIs/services to autonomously perform general internet tasks for users.

 So how does GPT-4 work?
 GPT-4 is a large neural network which is trained to *predict text*, nothing more.